digidotcom/xbee-java/examples/communication/explicit/SendBroadcastExplicitDataSample/ReadMe.txt

   Introduction
   ------------
-  This sample Java application shows how to send data in application layer (explicit) format to a remote ZigBee device on the same network as the local one using the XBee Java Library.
-In this example, explicit data is sent using a reliable transmission method.
+  This sample Java application shows how to send data in application layer (explicit) format to all remote devices on the same network (broadcast) as the local one using the XBee Java Library.
 The application will block during the transmission request, but you will be notified if there is any error during the process.

-  The application sends data in application layer (explicit) format to a remote ZigBee device on the network with a specific node identifier (name).

   NOTE: This example uses the ZigBee device (ZigBeeDevice) class, but it can
         be applied to any other protocol specific device class that supports